Curriculum and Requirements

 The LADR student memo contains detailed information about the program requirements and curriculum.

 We are now accepting applications for the LADR certificate program.
-The new due date is March 26 at 5:00.
+The due date is March 24 at 12:00 p.m.

 Required Lawyering Process Courses:

 - In-House Litigation Clinic (3 or 4 credits per semester, a two-semester requirement)